Energy loans official leaves in wake of Solyndra

 "Because of my absolute confidence in Jonathan and the outstanding work he has done, I would welcome his continued service at the department, but I completely understand the decision he has made," Chu said in a statement.

-The moderate Third Way think tank said Silver would join the organization to work on energy policy issues.
+Moderate think-tank Third Way said Silver will join their organization to work on energy policy issues.

-"It's a shame that DOE is losing a tremendous asset," said Neil Auerbach, managing partner with Hudson Clean Energy Partners, who called Silver "a very competent executive who did a tremendous amount to organize the loan guarantee program."

-Hudson Clean Energy Partners is a private equity firm that invests in clean energy companies, including solar panel maker SoloPower, the recipient of a DOE loan guarantee.

 OBAMA DEFENDS LOAN PROGRAM

-Obama said on Thursday the program, created by Congress during the George W. Bush administration, was necessary to help the United States remain competitive in the clean energy sector that has become dominated by China and Europe.
+Obama on Thursday said the program, which was created by Congress during the George W. Bush administration, was necessary to help the United States remain competitive in the clean energy sector that has become dominated by China and Europe.

 "If we are going to be able to compete in the 21st century, then we've got to dominate cutting-edge technologies, we've got to dominate cutting-edge manufacturing," Obama said.